 What’s new in macOS Ventura?

-The latest macOS version is nearly here, and it continues Apple’s tradition of using California locations as names.
+The latest macOS version has finally arrived for the public, and it continues Apple’s tradition of using California locations as names.
 This time it’s macOS Ventura.
 As usual, there are many new features and improvements, and the integration between Mac and iOS gets even tighter.
 Apple made some of the biggest improvements to Mail, Messages, and Spotlight.
 There are also lots of updates to Photos, Safari, and even System Settings (the re-named System Preferences).
 You can now SharePlay in Messages, use your iPhone as a webcam, and try the new multitasking tool called Stage Manager.
 Let’s take a closer look at our macOS Ventura review.

 If your Mac is one of those below, you’ll be able to run Ventura.